-Instead of a voided check please reach out to your local banker and ask for the below bank letter:
+Instead of a voided check please reach out to your local banker and ask for a bank letter with the following:

-Try to see if they can pre-print a voided check for you make sure the check has the company name pre-printed, if it’s a sole prop then it needs to have your full name printed on there.
+If you can't obtain a bank letter, inquire if your banker can pre-print a voided check for you.
+Ensure the check has the company name pre-printed and confirm your full name is printed if it is a sole proprietorship.
 If they cannot do that, check to see if they have a starter check verification form that they can fill out.
-It needs to contain the full account number, full routing number, Account holder’s name/company name, and should be on corporate form.
+The corporate form needs to contain the full account number, full routing number, and account holder’s name/company name.

-Since your business is new, you can submit 3 months personal statements in lieu of company statements.
-Please access your online banking and download 3 individual month end statements.
+Since your business is new, you can submit 3 month's worth of personal statements in lieu of company statements.
+Please access your online banking and download 3 individual month-end statements.
 They need to be the most recent 3 months.

 Bank statements are required by all banks for underwriting.
 Bank statements show many things about a prospective merchant.
-First, they will look to see if there is prior processing (these would be reflected as deposits on your account).
-Prior processing is okay, they would simply want to see those statements to analyze the refunds and chargebacks from a risk perspective.
-Second, the bank wants to see the average ending balance as they want to make sure that you can not only pay the fees, but this will help substantiate the requested monthly volume.
+First, a bank will look to see if there is prior processing (this would be reflected as deposits on your account).
+Prior processing is perfectly acceptable, however, from a risk perspective, banks want to review all statements in order to analyze any refunds or chargebacks.
+Second, the bank wants to see the average ending balance as they want to ensure you can pay all the monthly fees.
+This will also help substantiate the requested monthly volume.

-Not at all, if you have current processing accounts at other places it will not affect your chances of approval unless your chargebacks are excessive.
+No. If you have current processing accounts at other places it will not affect your chances of approval unless your chargeback rate is exponentially high.

-This answer can vary based on the speed in which you get us all the required documents.
+This answer can vary based on the speed in which we receive all the required documents.
 If much of the time is spent waiting for due diligence material from your end, it will delay the approval times.
-We can often get deals approved in 48hrs, but if the deal requires a few more stipulations it could extend another 48 hours.
+We can often get deals approved in 48 hours, however, this timeframe can extend depending on stipulations related to your account.

 Don’t let this term scare you.
-It simply means that your product or service doesn’t confirm to the credit policy of your previous processor’s sponsoring bank.
+It simply means that your product or service doesn’t conform to the credit policy of your previous processor’s sponsoring bank.
 Most processors work with conventional (or tier one) banks.
-These banks focus on retail card present transactions, and anything that falls outside of that is considered high risk.
+These banks focus on retail card-present transactions, and anything that falls outside of that is considered high risk.
 Each and every bank differs slightly on the types of industries allowed within their credit policy.

 When we apply we need to request a monthly volume in total gross credit card sales expected/needed per month.
 Remember, this number can be increased on an as needed basis.
 The bank will not offer an unlimited credit facility to merchants, they try to gauge what you need and then grow with you.
 They need to use that credit facility for other merchants.